Many a tale flow through the Inns of Velin, like the ale from kegs that never run dry.

 Copyright: T. Mark Mangum, 2020.
 All rights reserved.
 No part of my story may be copied, reprinted, or published without the written consent of the writer.

 T. Mark Mangum, is the product of the 60s and 70s, his imagination, wonder, thoughts, and ponderings, emboldened by Star Trek, Star Wars, Conan the Barbarian, and The Hobbit.
-He loves a good story and hopes you will love reading my stories.
+He loves a good story and hopes you will love reading his stories.
 Veteran, Father, TTRPG, and board Game Junkie.
 He spent 20 years in the United States Army, another 10 working for the government, before realizing he should write.